space150/spaceBase/scss/README.md

 To exclude the push styles from the compiled stylesheet, change its variable to `false` in `_vars.scss`.
 Because of the weight they add to the file size, it is advisable to do this if you aren't using them.

 See the [style guide](../styleguide.html) for more grid examples.

+## SpaceBase for NextJS Development
+- SpaceBase has become difficult to use, especially in a React/NextJS context, if upgrading Sass to newer versions (`>=1.81.0`) due to an increasing volume of deprecation warnings in development.
+This branch modernizes some Sass syntax, allowing us to continue to use SpaceBase as currently configured while also using the latest version of Sass.
+- As you add Sass files and make use of spaceBase-defined variables, mixins, or variables-based media queries (e.g., `@include media($from: lap)`), you must add this line of code to the top of your file: `@use '/[path-to-your-styles-directory]/globals' as *;`.
+- Recommended: set up a custom alias in your NextJS + Typescript configuration for a cleaner path.
+For example, the import statement could be something like  `@use '@/app/styles/globals' as *;` as long as you include the following in the `compilerOptions` object of your `tsconfig.json` file: `"paths": { "@/*": ["./src/*"] }`